- Academic Information

 - A two page personal statement discussing your academic and career plans, work at the Daily, and plans for the prize money.

 - A list of no more than three favorite articles that you've written for the Daily (if applicable).

 Please save all applications materials as a single PDF entitled "LastName_FirstName_WassersteinApplication" and send it to firstname.lastname@example.org.

-The Otto Graf and Jack Meiland Scholarships - Awards use of interdisciplinarity in the Honors curriculum.
+Otto Graf and Jack Meiland Scholarships - Awards use of interdisciplinarity in the Honors curriculum.

 Applications must be submitted via email to email@example.com no later than12:00 noon on the third Monday of March.